nauticafs31/HelloWorld/README.md

-# HelloWorld
-learning how to use GitHub
-just a Canadian learning how to code for real
+# Ruan's progress in C++
+Hello!
+I created this repository to document my projects and progress on my journey to proficiency in C++